meganlsmith/selectionandmigration/docs/sfs.md

 # SLURM scripts

-All SLURM scripts used to simulate data on the IU HPC can be found [here](https://github.com/meganlsmith/selectionandmigration/blob/main/scripts/slurm/sfs).
+All SLURM scripts used to build SFS on the IU HPC can be found [here](https://github.com/meganlsmith/selectionandmigration/blob/main/scripts/slurm/sfs).

 # Output files